Descriptive Research

 When to Use Descriptive Research

-You should use descriptive research when:
+You should use descriptive research if:

 - the goal is observation rather than explanation